-Morocco Mauritania Senegal Cape Verde Islands Guinea-Bissau Guinea Sierra Leone Liberia Ivory Coast Ghana Action to be taken by eGambling licensees eGambling licensees must exercise a greater degree of caution when taking on business from the countries or territories specified in this Business From Sensitive Sources Notice.
+Morocco Mauritania Senegal Cape Verde Islands Guinea-Bissau Guinea Sierra Leone Liberia Ivory Coast Ghana eGambling licensees must exercise a greater degree of caution when taking on business from the countries or territories specified in this Business From Sensitive Sources Notice.
 Additionally, eGambling licensees must ensure enhanced customer due diligence measures are undertaken and special attention given to all business relationships and transactions connected with such countries or territories.
-The AGCC would be pleased to provide further advice if you have any queries arising from this Notice.